10 Different Types of Spaniels Explained

 7. Field Spaniel

 The Field Spaniel is a medium-sized spaniel dog breed.
-They were bred in the late 19th and early 20th centuries as all-black show dogs, and they were unpopular as hunting dogs.
+They were bred in the late 19th and early 20th centuries as all-black show dogs and were unpopular as hunting dogs.

 Field Spaniels require regular brushing and combing to preserve their silky coats free of mats and prevent matting.
 In addition, clipping and trimming are necessary every few months.